schollii/pypubsub/docs/usage/types_of_errors.rst

 To trap such typos, use :py:func:`pub.setTopicUnspecifiedFatal(true)`, and specify all allowed topics at application startup by registering a Topic Definition Provider via :py:func:`pub.addTopidDefnProvider()`.
-Both above typos will then lead to Pypubsub raising :py:class:`TopicDefnError`.
+Both above typos will then lead to PyPubSub raising :py:class:`TopicDefnError`.
 Note: a provider can easily be created via the :py:func:`pub.exportTopicTreeSpec()`.